 A Salt Lake City-Based Professional Genealogy Firm

-Warren, Carmack & Associates is a Salt Lake City, Utah, based research firm owned and operated by husband and wife James W. Warren and Sharon DeBartolo Carmack, MFA, CG, and James W. Warren.
+Warren, Carmack & Associates is a Salt Lake City, Utah, based research firm owned and operated by husband and wife James W. Warren and Sharon DeBartolo Carmack, MFA, CG.
 Working at the renowned Family History Library, as well as onsite in the U.S., Ireland, and the British Isles, they offer a variety of genealogical and historical research, consulting, project management, writing, editing, and publishing services.
 Combined, Sharon and Jim have more than fifty years of full-time professional genealogist for more than thirty years with experience in a wide range of areas, including Italian and Irish; immigrant and ethnic; general U.S.; New England, Midwestern, Southern states, and New York; DNA family studies; problem solving; and American Indian.
 Plus they can write (or help you write) your family history; edit, proofread, and index it; and help you get it published or publish it for you.

 What Makes Warren Carmack Different

 Jim emphasizes family history projects, not “package deals.”
 Every family history project is unique and doesn’t conveniently fit into a “package.”
 Jim provides high-quality, full-range, in-depth research services with fully documented reports, charts, and compiled genealogies.

 We are a small company dedicated to developing personal relationships with our clients.
 While some genealogical firms cut costs by using inexpensive research help, Sharon and Jim are the researchers on your project.
 We will review and analyze what you already know about your family; develop a logical research plan unique to your project; conduct research in original, online, and published sources; regularly report to you the results and our evaluation; and should you desire, we will turn those research results into a book, booklet, charts, or website.
 If your project branches outside our areas of expertise, we have a wide network of associates and colleagues on whose geographic and ethnic expertise we can call.